Why Your Car Shakes When Braking and How to Fix It

 How Do I Stop My Car Shaking When I Brake

-So what do you do in a situation where your car shakes when braking and stops?
+So, what do you do when your car shakes when braking and stops?
 First off, you must know that there are different ways to fix the problem.

 You might want to get a seasoned technician to help you with it.
-This is where you take your car to a trusted auto mechanic shop so that an accurate diagnosis could be run on your car.
+This is where you take your car to a trusted auto mechanic so an accurate diagnosis can be performed.
 That way, you will ascertain what the problem is, whether it is the rotor or the brake pads or shoes, among other things.

 Brake Rotors

-After taking off the wheel, you come face to face with the brake rotor.
+After taking off the wheel, you come face-to-face with the brake rotor.
 Start by removing the caliper.
 To do this, you will need to compress the brake caliper piston.
-Try to get between brakes and carefully pull with a screwdriver or pry bar.
+Try to get between the brakes and carefully pull with a screwdriver or pry bar.
 You then remove the upper and lower bolts after taking the caliper out of the way.
 If your car has an ABS sensor, you might want to remove it so that it does not get in the way.
-Also, ensure that the rotor is not hanging on the brake line because it could damage it.
+Also, ensure the rotor is not hanging from the brake line, as it could damage the line.

-The next step would be to remove the bolts that secure the caliper bracket using an impact bar or a breaker bar because they might be extra stuck because of the lock tight applied to them.
-You might want to use some penetrating oil and make sure to clean the old lock tight and apply a new one before putting the bolts back.
+The next step would be to remove the bolts that secure the caliper bracket using an impact bar or a breaker bar, as they might be extra-stuck due to the lock-tight applied to them.
+You might want to use some penetrating oil, clean the old lock thoroughly, and apply a new one before putting the bolts back.

-After taking off the rotor, you might want to machine it or replace it depending on the extent of damage to it.
+After removing the rotor, you might want to machine or replace it, depending on the extent of the damage.

 Guide Pins and Brake Pads

 You could change the guide pins if they need to be changed.
 Note that there are rubber boots that hold the guide pins in place.
-Take off the guide pins, and if they don’t need to be changed, you can clean them.
-Before returning them, make sure that you use the specified grease on them.
+Remove the guide pins, and if they don’t need to be replaced, you can clean them.
+Before returning them, make sure you use the specified grease.

-To replace the brake pads, you start cleaning up the piston cups if the brake pads come with adhesive backing.
+To replace the brake pads, start by cleaning the piston cups if the pads come with adhesive backing.
 Your brake pads might come with metal clips above and below.
 If they do, ensure that you replace them too.
 Be sure the tabs are on the piston side of the caliper.

 After repairing or replacing the necessary components, you then follow the same process you took to get off the wheel.

-You might have to implement minor repairs or complete replacements of some of the braking system components.
+You might need to perform minor repairs or replace some braking system components.
 This means that resolving the issue could cost anything between $50 to a few thousand dollars.
-It all depends on the extent of work that needs to be done and the labor costs involved(diagnosis, inspection, and repair/replacements).
+It all depends on the extent of work that needs to be done and the labor costs involved(diagnosis, inspection, and repair/replacement).

 Now you know what to do if your car shakes when stopped.
 You can get more information by watching this video.